 The next step is to define a specific area within which you will travel to provide veterinary services.
 You may offer services to an entire town, or choose to focus on a certain portion of a large city or metropolitan area.
 Some vets rotate their mobile appointments so that they can conveniently service different areas without long commutes during the workday.

-Mobile vets may benefit from planning visits to farms, community centers, apartment complexes, animal shelters, office complexes so that they can service multiple clients in a single location.
+Mobile vets may benefit from planning visits to farms, community centers, apartment complexes, animal shelters, office complexes so that they can serve multiple clients in a single location.
 This option will save time and minimize travel costs.

 Coordinate With a Stationary Clinic

 Many states require mobile practitioners to coordinate with a local stationary clinic.
 This requirement means that animals requiring emergency care, hospitalization, or surgery can be referred over when such services are deemed necessary.
-Your mobile clinic may also receive reciprocal referrals from the stationary clinic, as they may have clients that are unable to travel easily, have a large number of animals requiring on-site care, or simply desire the convenience of at-home service.
+Your mobile clinic may also receive reciprocal referrals from the stationary clinic, as they may have clients that are unable to travel easily, have a large number of animals requiring on-site care, or desire the convenience of at-home service.

 Price Your Services

-Most mobile veterinarians charge a house call fee on top of the normal costs of veterinary care, which is typically $40 to $50.
+Most mobile veterinarians charge a house call fee on top of the normal costs of veterinary care, which is typically between $40 and $50.
 The vet adds normal exam and treatment fees to this amount.

 The mobile veterinary vehicle itself is the best form of advertising, as it is a billboard for your services as you drive through your local route.
 The contact information and logos should be visible on both sides of the vehicle.
 Mobile clinics can also benefit from having a website, a phone book ad, social media pages, and media coverage in local publications.
 It is also a good idea to leave flyers or business cards at dog parks, pet stores, and other areas where animal owners tend to congregate.